• Map Reading

-A Tale of three Norths
+A tale of three norths

-Glyn Dodwell By Glyn Dodwell
+By Glyn Dodwell

 When you first start to map read or work with a compass, the one element that always causes most confusion is that of North!
 We should all know that the top of the map is North – but which one?